• Skip to main content

 You shout down the hallway at your social media manager.
 “Get your iPhone and get backstage to record the changeover during the matinee!
 Turn it into 20 posts and post three a day starting right away!
 We don’t have time for approvals – just post them, I trust you!”

-As you skip down the hall back to call the head of the Marketing Committee of the Board to tell her that, yes, you will take her offer to have her big corporation train the theater’s marketing and development teams on data analysis and content creation planning pro bono, all of the staff have popped their heads out of their offices and over the top of the cubicles to gawk at you.
+As you skip down the hall to your office to call the head of the Marketing Committee of the Board to tell her that, yes, you will take her offer to have her big corporation train the theater’s marketing and development teams on data analysis pro bono, all of the staff have popped their heads out of their offices and over the top of the cubicles to gawk at you.

 “God bless us, every one!” you shout, and sit down at your desk to spend some time scrolling Instagram accounts from zoos and travel influencers for new content ideas.